open-spaced-repetition/fsrs4anki/docs/tutorial.md

 ***

-Q9: How can I confirm that FSRS is working?
+Q10: How can I confirm that FSRS is working?

-A9: Review a new card, remember what intervals you saw above the answer buttons.
+A10: Review a new card, remember what intervals you saw above the answer buttons.
 Undo review.
 Now set the desired retention either to 0.99 (maximum) or to 0.7 (minimum), and review the card again.
 You should see different intervals.
 Alternatively, download the [Helper add-on](https://ankiweb.net/shared/info/759844606) and enable "Display memory state after answer".

 ***

-Q10: Is it better to use the same parameters for all my cards or use different presets with different parameters?
+Q11: Is it better to use the same parameters for all my cards or use different presets with different parameters?

-A10: The answer to this question depends entirely on how similar your material is.
+A11: The answer to this question depends entirely on how similar your material is.
 For example, if you are learning Japanese and geography, it is recommended to use two different presets with different parameters.
 If you have two decks with Japanese vocabulary, you should use the same preset for both of them.

 ***

-Q11: How often should I re-optimize parameters?
+Q12: How often should I re-optimize parameters?

-A11: Once per month should be more than enough.
+A12: Once per month should be more than enough.

 ***

-Q12: What will happen if I review my cards on a device where FSRS is not supported (or disabled) and then on another device where FSRS is enabled?
+Q13: What will happen if I review my cards on a device where FSRS is not supported (or disabled) and then on another device where FSRS is enabled?

-A12: Your intervals will become inaccurate, but it won't corrupt your cards and make them unusable.
+A13: Your intervals will become inaccurate, but it won't corrupt your cards and make them unusable.
 It will just make FSRS bad at what it's supposed to do: maintain your retention at a specified level.

 ***

-Q13: Does FSRS take into account delays?
+Q14: Does FSRS take into account delays?

-A13: Yes, it does.
+A14: Yes, it does.
 In FSRS, a delay in reviewing (i.e., overdue reviews) affects the next interval as follows:

 As the delay increases, retrievability (R) decreases.
 If the review was successful, the subsequent stability (S) would be higher.
 However, instead of increasing linearly with the delay like the SM-2/Anki algorithm, the subsequent stability converges to an upper limit, which depends on your FSRS parameters.
 For details, see [The Algorithm](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm).

 ***

-Q14: Does FSRS take into account the time that I spend reviewing a card?
+Q15: Does FSRS take into account the time that I spend reviewing a card?

-A14: No, FSRS only needs interval lengths and grades.
+A15: No, FSRS only needs interval lengths and grades.
 However, the amount of time you spend on reviews is used when calculating optimal retention using the "Compute optimal retention (experimental)" feature.

 ***

-Q15: My log loss and RMSE are extremely high, how do I fix this?
+Q16: My log loss and RMSE are extremely high, how do I fix this?

-A15: There is no way to fix that, the only thing you can do is keep doing reviews.
+A16: There is no way to fix that, the only thing you can do is keep doing reviews.
 FSRS is more accurate for people who have a lot of data.

 ***

-Q16: Why my retention in young cards is significantly lower than mature cards?
+Q17: Why is my retention of young cards significantly lower than my retention of mature cards?

-A16: When your cards' stability is very low, the best interval should be shorter than 1 day.
-But Anki doesn't allow the long-term interval shorter than 1 day.
-So the retention of young cards would be lower than mature cards.
+A17: When your cards' stability is very low, the best interval should be shorter than 1 day.
+But Anki doesn't allow cards that are in the "review" phase to have intervals shorter than 1 day, only cards in the "learning" or "relearning" phase can have such short intervals.
+As a result, FSRS ends up giving you suboptimal intervals that are too long.

-For more details, please this post: https://www.reddit.com/r/Anki/comments/193x8kn/a_specific_case_where_fsrs_couldnt_ensure_the/
+For more details, please read this post: https://www.reddit.com/r/Anki/comments/193x8kn/a_specific_case_where_fsrs_couldnt_ensure_the/

 ***

-Q17: My retention is poor with the default parameters, and the first interval is definitely too long for me.
-How to solve it?
+Q18: My retention is poor with the default parameters, and the first interval is definitely too long for me.
+How do I solve it?

-A17: The default parameters are generated from 20k collections.
-It's a median values for 20k sets of parameters.
-Thus, inevitably, half of the new users will find that their retention are lower than desired, while the other half will discover that their retention exceed their desired.
-It's just a matter of degree.
-It also holds on for the default SM-2.
+A18: The default parameters are generated from 20k collections.
+They are the median values of 20k sets of parameters.
+Thus, inevitably, half of the new users will find that their retention is lower than desired retention, while the other half will discover that their retention exceeds their desired retention.

-If you have enough reviews (at least 1000 reviews), you can optimize FSRS for yourself.
-If you haven't, and the true retention is lower than your desired significantly (greater than 10%), I recommend increasing the desired retention until you have enough reviews for optimization.
+If you have enough reviews (at least 1000 reviews), you can optimize FSRS parameters to personalize them for yourself.
+If you don't have enough reviews and the true retention is significantly lower than your desired retention, I recommend increasing the desired retention until you have enough reviews for optimization.
+You can check your true retention using the Helper add-on, just Shift + Left Mouse Click on Stats.

 ***